johnblat/vscode-psx-all-in-one/README.md

 After that, maybe they can check out the code and start tinkering.

-Maybe they'll even make a game.

-Maybe they'll even make a game that's fun to play.

-Maybe they'll share it with others.

-Maybe they'll have a good time.

-Maybe they'll even make a game that's fun to play and they'll share it with others and they'll have a good time and they'll make a friend.

-Maybe they'll even make a friend and they'll be happy.

-Maybe they'll be so happy they live a long and fulfilling life.

 Maybe they'll even make a game that's so much fun to play and they'll share it with others and they'll have a good time and they'll make a friend and they'll be happy and they'll live a long and fulfilling life and they'll die peacefully in their sleep.

 Maybe they'll be remembered fondly by their loved ones.